 The RJSCB is committed to ensuring that the projects in Phase I support the educational objectives for students by assuring that building stakeholders have an active voice in the design process.

 The RJSCB is also committed to ensuring that neighborhood stakeholders have a voice in the design process.
-The Building Advisory Committees ("BAC") were established for the first six school projects through the cooperation of the Program Manager and the building Principals.
+The Building Advisory Committees ("BAC") have been established for each school project through the cooperation of the Program Manager and the building Principals.
 The BACs include participation from District parents, students, City of Rochester representatives, and neighborhood stakeholders unique to each project.

-Major Achievements, 2011-2012
+Major Achievements, 2012-2013